istio/istio.io/content/en/docs/setup/additional-setup/customize-installation-helm/index.md

 EOF
 {{< /text >}}

-The below shell script helps to bridge the gap between Helm post renderer and Kustomize, as the former works with `stdin/stdout` and latter works with files.
+The below shell script helps to bridge the gap between Helm `post-renderer` and Kustomize, as the former works with `stdin/stdout` and the latter works with files.

 {{< text bash >}}
 $ cat > kustomize.sh <<EOF